MMalikDev/TicTacToe/README.md

 The interface utilizes the Pygame library to deliver visually appealing graphics and smooth animations.

+#### Standard Output Interface (SOI)

+Designed for simplicity and accessibility, play using the built-in standard output of the command line.

 #### Command Line Interface (CLI)

-Designed for simplicity and accessibility, facilitating gameplay directly from the command line.

-#### Terminal Interface (TERM)

 Leveraging the Python Blessed library, this interface offers a blend of functionality and aesthetics, providing an enjoyable user experience within terminal environments.